iron-io/functions/docs/definitions.md

 Options: `sync` and `async`

-`Type` is defines how the function will be executed.
+`type` is defines how the function will be executed.
 If type is `sync` the request will be hold until the result is ready and flushed.

 In `async` functions the request will be ended with a `call_id` and the function will be executed in the background.

 #### memory (number)

-`Memory` defines the amount of memory (in megabytes) required to run this function.
+`memory` defines the amount of memory (in megabytes) required to run this function.

 #### config (object of string values)

-`Config` is a set of configurations that will be passed to the function.
+`config` is a map of values passed to the route runtime in the form of environment variables.

-If any `route` configuration value conflicts with an `app` configuration, the `route` value will be used.
+Note: Route level configuration overrides app level configuration.

 #### headers (object of array of string)

-`Header` is a set of headers that will be sent in the function execution response.
+`header` is a set of headers that will be sent in the function execution response.
 The header value is an array of strings.

 #### format (string)

-`Format` defines if the function is running or not in `hot container` mode.
+`format` defines if the function is running or not in `hot container` mode.

 To define the function execution as `hot container` you set it as one of the following formats: